Sahib Bibi Aur Ghulam: Filming

 Principal photography for Sahib Bibi Aur Ghulam took place in Andheri and a forty-to-fifty-room haveli in Dhanyakuria.
 It started on 1 January 1961 with a muhurat ceremony that was attended by the film's production team.
 The cinematographer was Murthy and the sets were designed by Biren Nag.
 Bhanu Athaiya, who knew little about Bengali people and their looks, designed the costumes; Dutt sent her to Calcutta to prepare for filming.
 According to Usman, Athaiya was also involved in the film's directing, especially that of the song sequences, though only Alvi's name appears in the credits.

 Filming, except for the scenes that feature Chhoti Bahu, was almost completed by the beginning of 1962; filming was completed with a 45-consecutive-day schedule in Andheri.
 There are no scenes of Chhoti Bahu and Jabba together; Waheeda Rehman wanted to act with Kumari so she asked Dutt to rework the story.
 She suggested a scene in which Jabba persistently asks Bhootnath about Chhoti Bahu and he later takes her to the haveli.
 Dutt, however, dismissed the idea, saying the characters never meet in the novel and that the audience would not be interested by it.
 After filming, P. Thackersey and Y. G. Chawhan handled the sound and editing, respectively.

 Soundtrack

-The soundtrack—released by Saregama—was composed by Kumar, Shakeel Badayuni wrote the lyrics, and Geeta and Asha Bhosle sang vocals.
+The soundtrack—released by Saregama—was composed by Hemant Kumar, Shakeel Badayuni wrote the lyrics, and Geeta and Asha Bhosle sang vocals.
 Dutt directed the songs but Alvi replaced him while he was absent from the sets during the filming of "Bhanwara Bada Nadan".
 Dutt watched the result ten times but felt disappointed and re-filmed it by adding comedic elements.
 After the film's release, Dutt cut the song "Sahil Ki Taraf" from the climax, in which Chhoti Bahu rests her head on Bhoothnath's lap because the audience criticised it.
 Kumar reused the song for "Ya Dil Ki Suno Duniyawalo" for the 1966 film Anupama.